‘Teen Mom 2’ Star Javi Marroquin Covers Up His Matching Tattoo With Ex Briana DeJesus: Will She Cover Up Hers?

 Javi and Briana’s relationship played out on Teen Mom 2 the season that Briana was added to the show.
 Of course, there was plenty of drama surrounding the relationship, especially considering the fact that Javi was once married to cast member Kailyn Lowry!
 While the relationship didn’t last long, the drama followed Briana and Kailyn all the way to the Teen Mom 2 reunion.

-As previously reported by Inquisitr, Javi recently opened up about his future plans with Lauren.
+As previously reported by The Inquisitr, Javi recently opened up about his future plans with Lauren.
 He revealed that the two are not currently engaged, but revealed they have talked about it and that it is in their “future plan.”

 While Javi has moved on, so has Briana DeJesus.
 She has a boyfriend named John and, although they have a long-distance relationship, the two are doing just fine.
-As previously reported by Inquisitr, Briana revealed that her family approves of her relationship with John.
+As previously reported by The Inquisitr, Briana revealed that her family approves of her relationship with John.

 New episodes of Season 9 of Teen Mom 2 are airing Monday nights on MTV.